 The title track on Second Chance speaks to his redemption, while a second single, Joyful, reflects his “being joyful about life again, dealing with the everyday struggles with a sober mind.”

 DeBarge says he has talked with his siblings about a reunion album, but nothing has panned out yet.
-He is proud that niece Kristinia DeBarge (James’ 20-year-old daughter) carried on the family business with her debut album, Exposed, last year.
+He is proud that niece Kristinia DeBarge (James’ daughter) carried on the family business with her debut album, Exposed, last year.
 Two older brothers, Tommy and the late Bobby, led the ’70s Motown band Switch, and younger brother Chico also has a solo career.
-More important, the family’s support has helped him in his recovery.
+More importantly, the family’s support has helped him in his recovery.